Skip to content

 The Ala Programme

-Sainte Luce, in the Anosy region of southeast Madagascar, has one of the few remaining viable littoral forests in Madagascar.
-Yet it is threatened by deforestation and degradation due to mining, high community dependence on natural resources, and tavy (the clearance of land with fire for agriculture).
-In response to these threats, SEED developed the Ala Programme (ala meaning forest in Malagasy).
+Sainte Luce, in the Anosy region of southeast Madagascar, is home to one of the last remaining viable littoral forests in Madagascar.
+Yet the Sainte Luce littoral forest is threatened by deforestation and degradation due to mining, high community dependence on natural resources, and tavy (the clearance of land with fire for agriculture).
+To address these threats and conserve the unique biodiversity of Sainte Luce, SEED developed the Ala Programme (ala meaning forest in Malagasy).

 Without intervention, 91% of southern littoral forest is predicted to be lost by 2065, seriously threatening lemur species with extinction.